sndsabin/pimcore-import-bundle/README.md

 Options:
   -c, --class=CLASS                     DataObject whose data is to be imported -f, --file[=FILE]                     path of the data file
-      --book-keeping|--no-book-keeping  maintain the records (or do not maintain --no-book-keeping) of imported csv file
+      --book-keeping|--no-book-keeping  maintain the records (or do not maintain --no-book-keeping) of imported file
 ```

 #### Example usage (for **customer** class)